squidfunk/mkdocs-material/docs/setup/setting-up-tags.md

 :   :octicons-milestone-24: Default: _none_ – This option specifies which file
     should be used to render the tags index.
-See the section on [adding a tags index] for more information.
-If this option is specified, tags will become clickable, pointing to the corresponding section in the tags index:
+See the section on [adding a tags index][tags index] for more information.
+If this option is specified, tags will become clickable, pointing to the corresponding section in the tags
+    index:

     ``` yaml
     plugins: